 6.3.
 Right of First Refusal.

 6.3.1.
 Other than a Permitted Transfer in the preceding Section, no Member shall have the right to Transfer his or her Interest without first offering his or her Interest to the Company and/or the other Member(s) under the terms and conditions set out in this section and complying with Section 7.4 of this Agreement.
-A Member desiring to sell or otherwise dispose of his or her Interest (“Selling Member”) shall deliver a notice in writing to the other Member stating the Percentage Interest to be sold or disposed of, the offering price (“Offer Price”), the terms upon which such sale or disposition is to be made, and the name of the person or persons offering to purchase or acquire the Interests (the “Notice”).
+A Member desiring to sell or otherwise dispose of his or her Interest (“Selling Member”) shall deliver a notice in writing to the other Members stating the Percentage Interest to be sold or disposed of, the offering price (“Offer Price”), the terms upon which such sale or disposition is to be made, and the name of the person or persons offering to purchase or acquire the Interests (the “Notice”).
 Delivery of the Notice shall be deemed an offer by the Selling Member to the Company on the terms set forth therein and therefore may be accepted by the Company for a period of fifteen (15) days after the receipt of the Notice, during which period the offer may not be revoked.

 6.3.2.
 If the offer to purchase the Interests is not accepted by the Company within thirty (30) days after receipt of the Notice, the Member shall immediately forward a copy of such Notice to the Members.
 Delivery of the Notice shall be deemed an offer by the Selling Member to sell the Interests to the other Members on the terms set forth in the Notice.
 The offer may be accepted by the Members for a period of ninety (90) days after receipt of the Notice, during which period the offer may not be revoked.
 In the event that more than one Member gives notice to purchase, each such Member shall be entitled to purchase the number of Interests that bear the same ratio to the total number of Interests offered by a Selling Member as the number of Interests held by such Member bears to the aggregate sum of the Interests held by the Member who gave notice to purchase Interests from the Selling Member.